 - The mother or child was exposed to toxic substances.

 - Either the mother or the baby was in excessive distress.

 An error in either judgment or inaction on behalf of somebody involved in your hospital care could be responsible for these causes of your child’s condition.
 A birth injury attorney will help you identify negligence and include them in your case for compensation.

 Talk to an Ann Arbor Cerebral Palsy Attorney

-Call (800) 222-9529 to discuss your options with someone from the Birth Injury Lawyers Group today.
+Call our office today to discuss your options.
 We can answer your questions and help you understand your right to hold the negligent party or parties responsible and seek financial recovery.